GET YOUR FREE CONSULTATION NOW:

 Events that can pause or restart the clock include:

 The clock does not start unless you file a return or the IRS files one for you.
-So if you have never filed, they can chase the debt indefinitely.
+If you have never filed, they can chase the debt indefinitely.

 1. Gather Your Income Documents

 Start by collecting any income records from the year(s) you missed.
-This includes:
+This includes W-2s from employers, 1099s for freelance or contract work, and other income sources such as interest or unemployment.

 2. Use the Correct Tax Forms for Each Year

 Do not use this year’s tax software or forms for past years, they will not calculate your taxes correctly.
-Instead, go to the IRS’s Prior Year Forms page and download the exact forms for each year you missed.
+Go to the IRS’s Prior Year Forms page and download the exact forms for each year you missed.

 3. Complete and Print Each Return